php-fig/fig-standards/proposed/extended-coding-style-guide.md

 When present, there MUST be one blank line after the `namespace` declaration.

-When present, the `namespace` declaration MUST be on it's own line.
+When present, the `namespace` declaration MUST be on its own line.

 When present, all `use` declarations MUST go after the `namespace` declaration.